The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Discussion of proofs

 \item Step 4: Prove that the uniform K-stability of $X$ implies the uniform Ding-stability of $(Y, B_\epsilon)$ for $0<\epsilon\ll 1$ where $B_\epsilon$ is the not-necessarily effective $\bQ$-divisor in \eqref{eq-short}.

 \item Step 5: Combine \eqref{eq-sk1'}-\eqref{eq-sklimLep} to prove that $\Phi_\epsilon$ contradicts the uniform Ding-stability of $(Y, B_\epsilon)$ for $0<\epsilon\ll 1$.

 \end{enumerate}

-It is clear that the general strategy is in Berman-Boucksom-Jonsson's framework.
-But we only use Demailly's regularization on the smooth $Y$.
+Although the general strategy is in Berman-Boucksom-Jonsson's framework, the details are a lot more technical.
+On the other hand, we will only use Demailly's regularization on the smooth $Y$.
 Moreover, the perturbative part is indispensable.
 In particular, the convergences in the new arguments \eqref{eq-sklimEep} and \eqref{eq-sklimLep} are crucial, and the Step 4 is directly analogous to the first step in \cite{LTW17}.
 The idea of using perturbative approach here is suggested by our previous work in \cite{LTW17}.
 However, instead of working with the energy functional on the space of K\"{a}hler metrics as in \cite{LTW17}, we will be working more on the non-Archimedean side, which is more flexible in some sense due to the birational-nature of the valuative criterions developed in \cite{BoJ18b, Fuj16}.
 Equally important in our arguments is the observation that some of the non-Archimedean arguments in \cite{BoJ18b, BBJ18} work well for the non-effective twisting at hand.